info-com/zenya-api-docs/source/available-functions.rst

     :widths: 10, 30, 100

     "GET","categories/tiers","Retrieve top tier Categories from the eContext Taxonomy."
-    "GET","categories/map/:keyword","Retrieve a best map Category from the provided keyword."
+    "GET","categories/map/:keyword","Retrieve a best map Category from the provided keyword based on the eContext knowledge set."
-    "GET","categories/search/:keyword","Retrieve Categories based on a density search of the eContext Dataset."
+    "GET","categories/search/:keyword","Retrieve a set of possible Categories from the provided keyword based on comparing the keyword with pre-classified keywords in the eContext Dataset."

 Content Classification
 ----------------------

-Classify groups of keywords, HTML, or Social Content into the eContext Taxonomy.
+Classify groups of keywords, HTML, or Social Media Content into the eContext Taxonomy.

 .. csv-table::
     :header: "Method","Resource","Description"